Fundamentals of Signal Processing

 Learning Outcomes

-- Analyze systems using theirs transfer function and frequency response
+- Analyze systems using transfer functions and frequency responses

-- Design a basic digital filter using a computer
+- Design and implement a digital filter using a computer

 - Explain what the fast Fourier transform is and list its applications